dosbox-staging/dosbox-staging/website/docs/getting-started/prince-of-persia.md

 ## First steps

 We will set up the demo version of [Prince of Persia](), the classic cinematic platformer from 1990 as our first example.
+It was a landmark game, and it can still provide you with countless hours of entertainment if you like platformers that require you to exercise that pesky gray matter a bit too.

 First of all, we'll create a new folder for storing all our DOS games.
 I'll use `DOS Games` throughout this guide, but you can pick any name you like.
 It's best to create this folder in your regular documents folder so DOSBox has full read and write access to it (don't put it in a system folder, e.g., `Program Files` on Windows).
-Each individual game will have its own subfolder under `DOS Games`, so let's create our first one called `Prince of Persia`.
+Each individual game will have its own dedicated subfolder under `DOS Games`, so let's create our first one called `Prince of Persia`.

 Now download [pop1.zip](pop1.zip) and extract its contents into `DOS Games/Prince of Persia`.
 The archive contained only two files: